 Does chocolate start calling your name around 2 p.m.?
-Does that bag of potato chips start talking to you an hour after dinner?
 Discover why you may be craving sweets or salty foods and how to listen better to your body.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy